garyd203/graphql-guide/README.md

 ### Gotchas
 * input types (`input`) are different from return types (`type`).
 This is a bad idea.
 * input types have a lot of limitations.
-No good reason, just cause.
+No good reason, just 'cause.
-* Interfaces don't add much value - you still need to repeat the interface fields in the concrete type .
-It's worth noting that every graphql type is an interface (strictly speaking)
+* Interfaces don't add much value - you still need to repeat the interface fields in the concrete type.
+It is worth noting that every graphql type is an interface (strictly speaking)
 * Unions cause a lot of problems.
 They reflect bad API design, they require confusing queries, and they generate bad code on both client-side and server-side

 ### Deprecation